How Much Does ISO 27001 Certification Cost? A Practical 2026 Cost Breakdown

 Management reviews

-For many companies, this equates to:
+For many organizations, this equates to:

 150 – 400 internal hours

-Often $10,000 – $40,000 in internal labor allocation
+Often translating to $10,000 – $40,000 in internal labor allocation.

-4. Technology & Security Control Costs
+4. Technology and Control Investment

 Certification may expose gaps requiring investment in:

-Logging and monitoring tools
+Logging and monitoring solutions

 Endpoint detection

-Vulnerability scanning
+Vulnerability management

-Backup architecture
+Backup and recovery architecture

-Vendor risk management platforms
+Vendor risk management tooling

-Some companies require minimal upgrades.
+Some organizations require minimal upgrades.

 Others may need:

-$5,000 – $50,000+ in security tooling improvements
+$5,000 – $50,000+ in security tooling improvements.

 5. Ongoing Annual Maintenance Costs

-ISO 27001 is a three-year certification cycle.
+ISO 27001 follows a three-year certification cycle.

-After certification, you must maintain:
+After initial certification, organizations must maintain:

 Annual surveillance audits